mibur1/psy112/book/1_basics/0_refresher.md

 </details>
 <br>

-Let's have a closer look at the model statistics:
+Let's have a closer look at the model statistics.
+As introduced last semester, we can e.g. use the `statsmodels.formula.api` library to specify and fit regression models with a formula notation similar to R. We use the `ols()` class to fit the model specified as `y ~ x` which translates to "y predicted by x":

 ```{code-cell} ipython3
 import statsmodels.formula.api as smf